SPINAL CORD INJURY & SSD BENEFITS

 SPINAL CORD INJURY CAUSED BY INFECTION OR DISEASE

 Spinal cord injury can be caused by infections or diseases.
-Unlike spinal cord injuries that are the result of accidents, these spinal cord injuries are often related to various medical conditions.
-Here are some examples:
+Unlike spinal cord injuries that are the result of accidents, these spinal cord injuries often relate to various medical conditions.
+For example, below are some common conditions:

 - Transverse Myelitis: